 Well hi there!
-My name is Lee (well, not really… Read below), I am a wife and a mother with a soul of a farmer and a passion for homegrown and homemade everything.
+My name is Lee (well, not really… Read below), I am a mother of four amazing, wild, homeschooled kiddos, a farmer, and a blogger.
+I have a passion for homegrown and homemade everything and a passion for primitive skills like basket making, hide tanning and more.
 I was born in Israel and raised in a small agricultural community called kibbutz, where everything was grown, made and shared.

-We moved out to the country in 2016, and since then we are hard at work building a self-sustained homestead here in central NC.
-We currently hunt for meat, raise chickens for eggs and meat, raise goats for milk, meat, and clearing land, grow a huge garden, and we are getting ready for rabbits and bees.
+We moved out to the country in 2016, and since then I am hard at work building a homestead here in central NC.
+I raise chickens, goats, ducks, and guinea hens and I am getting ready for precious bees.
+Of course, I grow a huge garden for us and also for market.

-This blog follows our progress as a family of six navigating the overwhelming world of homesteading/farming.
+This blog follows our progress in navigating the overwhelming world of homesteading/farming.